-Got the blues because Glasto isn’t running this year?
-Crushed that you’re not going to Creamfields?
+Can’t afford to go to Glastonbury this year?
+Crushed that you’re not able to go to Creamfields?
 This summer, forget about paying hundreds of pounds for a weekend ticket to a music festival and check out some of the UK’s top free festivals.
 You’ll be surprised at how many big-name acts perform at smaller, local festivals.
 Take a look at some of our favourite most popular free festivals to head to this summer!

 Free by name, free by nature, the Freedom Festival in Hull is one of the most diverse free UK festivals out there.
 Expect top notch music, amazing dance displays, street theatre, performance art and other entertainment from around the world.
 The multicultural Freedom Festivals celebrates inclusiveness with past artists including pop sensations Florence & the Machine, JLS, Alesha Dixon and The Saturdays, as well as incredible local talent such as Punjabi Akhara and Zagros Band.